-However, we acknowledge that we do not have all outcomes that interventions could reasonably be expected to impact (e.g. outcomes such as children's short- and long-term outcomes, health status and household income).
-The absence of an outcome measure is often because the SNZ IDI either lacks this information or there are issues with the data that need to be resolved.
-In subsequent reports, we plan to further expand the range of outcomes included in the analysis, such as mortality and periods spent overseas.
+However, we acknowledge that we do not have all outcomes that interventions could reasonably be expected to impact (eg outcomes such as children's short- and long-term outcomes, health status and household income).
+The absence of an outcome measure is often because the Statistics New Zealand Integrated Data Infrastructure (SNZ IDI) either lacks this information or there are issues with the data that need to be resolved.
+In subsequent reports, we plan to further expand the range of outcomes included in the analysis, to include those such as mortality and periods spent overseas.